camillobruni/pi/03_terminal_basic_commands/04_pwd/README.md

 - Cd to the folder '03_ls_symlink', a symbolic link, and check again

-- ls
+- Do an `ls`, do you know where you are?

-- What are the two options of pwd?
+- Go one dir up with `cd ..`, and check again where you are